ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

     ```
     {: screen}

-Your {{site.data.keyword.cos_short}} bucket must be a regional bucket located in the same region as your project.
+Your {{site.data.keyword.cos_short}} bucket must be a regional bucket located in the same region as your {{site.data.keyword.codeengineshort}} project.
 {: note}

 ## Assigning the Notifications Manager role to {{site.data.keyword.codeengineshort}}